Frequently Asked Questions About Emerson

-- What is the difference between commission-based advice and fee-based advice?
+- What is the difference between fee-based advice and commission-based advice?

 - How do I set up an initial appointment with you?

 Emerson is primarily owned by its employees and Board of Directors.
-We're proud to be an independent firm, not a subsidiary of a larger financial firm.
-As an independent firm we are better able to serve you objectively and without other distractions.
+We are proud to be an independent firm, not a subsidiary of a larger financial firm.
+We believe that as an independent firm we are better able to serve you objectively.

 Yes.
-Our minimum asset size for one relationship is $1 million.
-We must maintain a minimum relationship size to assure we can provide you with customized and personal service.
+Emerson’s minimum asset size for one relationship is $1 million.
+Maintaining a minimum relationship size helps assure that we can provide you with customized and personal service.
 We are committed to existing clients that may have investment portfolios below Emerson’s minimum size.

-At Emerson you will have a team of two senior managers and a client service associate dedicated to addressing your questions and needs.
-Depending on your investment question, we can also engage our analysts in a conference call or meeting.
-Any client question will be addressed thoroughly and promptly by our client-focused employees.
+At Emerson you will have a team of two portfolio managers, including at least one managing director, and a client service associate who are dedicated to addressing your questions and needs.
+Depending on your investment question, we can also arrange for you to speak directly to one of our investment team analysts.
+Any questions you might have will be addressed thoroughly and promptly by our client-focused employees.

-Simply call 617-695-1516.
-We'll put you in touch with one of our wealth managers for a brief preliminary conversation to discuss your particular situation and needs.
+Simply call 617-695-1516 or email firstname.lastname@example.org.
+We will put you in touch with one of our wealth managers for a brief preliminary conversation to discuss your particular situation and needs.
 After this, our next step is normally to schedule an in-depth meeting at a location convenient to you.

 If you were introduced to Emerson by a friend or family member, please let us know.
 The greatest compliment a current client can provide is the introduction of a friend or family member, so we want to thank them.